Inspiration for writing songs comes in abundance on some days but seems to dry up completely on others.

-All this led to a state of flow where I just grabbed my guitar and a notepad, and wrote the whole song in one go.
+All this led to a state of flow where I just grabbed my guitar and a notepad and composed the whole song in one go.

 Mind you, the songs that come out while you’re in such an emotional state will not always be good.
-I’ve written quite a few songs while I was “in state” which I found to ridiculous when I was out of the state.
+I’ve written quite a few songs while I was “in-state” which I found to border on ridiculous when I was out of the state.

-But by training myself to get in state and writing songs, I started writing many more songs, many of which I liked, some of which I’ve performed or recorded.
+But by training myself to get in-state and writing songs, I started writing many more songs than I used to, many of which I liked, some of which I’ve performed or recorded.

 Even more important, I was spending time honing my songwriting skills rather than waiting for the inspiration to come.

-Not only that, but by practice I could get in state more easily until it came to a point where I could get in whatever state I wanted nearly all the time.
+Not only that but by practice, I could get in the state more easily until it came to a point where I could get in whatever state I wanted nearly all the time.
 The only exception was at times when I was already in another highly intense emotional state.

 Step 1: Decide what feelings and emotions you want to express with your song.
 Is it anger, hurt, tranquility, love, happiness, guilt, desperation, freedom?